vineetdhanawat/google-file-system/README.md

  - Client should be able to randomly choose any of the three replicas of an object when it wishes to read the value of the object
  - Client can do update/insert only if two or more servers are available out of the chosen three.
  - Client should abort update/insert in case just one node is available.
  - In case of two or more clients trying to update same object.
 Updates must be performed in the same order in all servers.
-5. Few of the nodes in the system can be down or out of reach at times.
-Such a scenario can be simulated by logical partitioning of nodes into two set of nodes.
-Nodes in 'up' set of nodes can respond while nodes in the 'down' set of nodes will not respond to requests.
+Set of nodes can only respond to same type and not to other.

 ## Sample Config File
 	# Any text following '#' should be ignored